salonishah01/CSC510-FALL23-P28-Project3/README.md

 ImportError: cannot import name 'NotRequired' from 'typing_extensions'
 ```

-To resolve that, We have to execute:
+To resolve that, we have to execute:

 ```
-pip install typing_extensions==4.7.1 –upgrade
+pip install typing_extensions==4.7.1 -upgrade
 ```

 ## 5. Run the Application
-1.After installing all the prerequisites, navigate to the `src` directory using the `cd` command.
+1. After installing all the prerequisites, navigate to the `src` directory using the `cd` command.
 Once you are inside the `src` directory, execute the Python command to launch the `main.py` file.

 ```
 cd src